scottnonnenberg/blog/pages/posts/2014-09-18-learning-limits-post-injury-running.md

 After [partially tearing my left achilles tendon](/injury-identity-and-non-attachment/), it took more than a year until I tried to start running again.
 I trained and planned for months for that first day back running.
 But it definitely didn't happen like I expected.

 My reintroduction to running has been an exercise in learning to listen to my body and respect its limits.
-It's a story best told in four phases…
+It's a story best told in four phases...

 <div class='fold'></div>